ashrafxbilal/terraform-provider-spotify/README.md

 ## Docker Containers

 This project provides Docker containers for both development and runtime use, making it easier to contribute to the project and use the provider without installing dependencies locally.
 The containers are automatically built and published to Docker Hub.
-For more information on using the Docker containers, please see [DOCKER.md](DOCKER.md).
+All Docker-related files are located in the `docker` directory.
+For more information on using the Docker containers, please see [docs/DOCKER.md](docs/DOCKER.md).

 ## Building the Provider